-Cheng-Da Tsai, also as known as Orange Tsai, is member of DEVCORE and CHROOT from Taiwan.
-Speaker of conference such as Black Hat USA, Black Hat ASIA, DEFCON, HITCON, HITB, CODEBLUE and WooYun.
-He participates numerous Capture-the-Flags (CTF), and won 2nd place in DEF CON 22/25 as team member of HITCON.
+Cheng-Da Tsai, also as known as Orange Tsai, is a member of DEVCORE and CHROOT from Taiwan.
+Speaker of conferences such as Black Hat USA, Black Hat ASIA, DEFCON, HITCON, HITB, CODEBLUE and WooYun.
+He participated in numerous Capture-the-Flags (CTF), and won 2nd place in DEF CON 22/25 as team member of HITCON.

 Currently focusing on vulnerability research & web application security.
 Orange enjoys to find vulnerabilities and participates Bug Bounty Program.
 He is enthusiasm for Remote Code Execution (RCE), also uncovered RCE in several vendors, such as Facebook, Uber, Apple, GitHub, Yahoo and Imgur.

 Angelboy is a member of chroot and HITCON CTF team.
 He is researching about binary exploitation, especially in heap related exploitation.
-He participated in a lot of CTF, such as HITB、DEFCON、Boston key party, won 2nd in DEFCON CTF 25,27 and won 1st in Boston key party 2016, 2017 with HTICON CTF Team.
+He participated in a lot of CTF, such as HITB, DEFCON, Boston key party, won 2nd in DEFCON CTF 25,27 and won 1st in Boston key party 2016, 2017 with HITCON CTF Team.
 He is also a speaker at conferences such as HITCON, VXCON, AVTokyo, HITB GSEC.